sorsater/on-course/README.md

 [Youtube Screencast](https://www.youtube.com/watch?v=pPCqwqpn3tI)

+The specification that was created at the beginning of the project can be found in the file:
+ `Specification.md`

 ## Description
 We have developed a system that help students when they are planing their semesters.
 Information about programs and courses are scraped from Studiehandboken and stored in a database.